human-pangenomics/hpp_production_workflows/coverage/README.md

 The 4 components:

 1. **Error component** which is modeled by a truncated exponential distribtuion.
 It represents the regions with very low read support.
-2. **Duplicated component** which is modeled by a gaussian distribution whose mean is constrained to be half of the haploid component's mean.
-It represents the regions prone to be duplicated.
-This mode also contains the  The weight of this component is usually less than 0.01 in non-centromeric partitions but it becomes noticeable in centromeric ones.
+2. **Haploid component** which is modeled by a gaussian distribution whose mean is constrained to be half of the haploid component's mean.
+It should mainly represents the haploid regions.
+We expect the false duplicated blocks to also appear in this component.
+The weight of this component is usually less than 0.01 in non-centromeric partitions but it becomes noticeable in centromeric ones.
 It is worth noting that according to the recent [T2T paper, The complete sequence of a human genome,](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1.abstract) there exist some satellite arrays (especially HSAT1) where the ONT and HiFi coverage drops systematically due to bias in sample preparation and sequencing.
  As a result this mode should contain a mix of duplicated and coverage-biased blocks, which are not easy to be distiguished.
-3. **Haploid component** which is modeled by a gaussian distribution.
-It represents blocks with the coverages that we expect for an error-free assembly.
+3. **Diploid component** which is modeled by a gaussian distribution.
+It represents blocks with the coverages that we expect for the homozygous blocks of an error-free assembly.
 4. **Collpased component** which is actually a set of components each of which follows a gaussian distribution and their means are constrained to be multiples of the haploid component's mean.